-Analysing this within eCommerce we can look to Google Analytics.
+Analyzing this within eCommerce we can look to Google Analytics.
 From the reading of Analytics, we can see what way people entered your website/online shop.
 While you will find that X amount came as a result of your recent newsletter and X amount came from social media streams; you will almost always find a variable of X amount who are a direct hit to your website straight from the address bar.
 Even the powerful Google Analytics can’t deduct as to why people entered your website in this way.
 It is clear that something influenced them to do this, but whether it was subconscious or conscious, natural or man-made factors we are not able to tell.

 The Human Touch

-Similarly the literature explored what customers of the digital age should come to expect when shopping online.
+Similarly, the literature explored what customers of the digital age should come to expect when shopping online.
 As shopping online is still a growing and (rapidly) developing practice as opposed to traditional physical shopping (bricks-and-mortar versus bricks-and-clicks) (Dennis et al., 2009); the question has been raised as to what online consumers should come to expect and how they should be treated in the absence of human interaction.
 Such is the stature of these reasonable consumer expectations that various consumer councils and even the European Parliament have received proposals to create direct ‘online rights’ as such.
 But as it stands today, “the legal and technical complexities of digital content products and the resulting lack of a clear notion of which product characteristics are still reasonable and normal in digital content can result in uncertainty for consumers.” – Helberger, 2011.

-Even though the face-to-face relationship is obliterated with online shopping; it is still very much a human interaction behind the computer, mobile and tablet screens.
-Do not neglect to offer an abundance of visible and transparent customer service to appeal to the human nature by offering a nurturing and safe shopping experience.
+Even though the face-to-face relationship is obliterated with online shopping; it is still very much a human interaction behind the computer, mobile, and tablet screens.
+Do not neglect to offer an abundance of visible and transparent customer service to appeal to human nature by offering a nurturing and safe shopping experience.

 The Element of Desire

-Desire has been long-regarded as a controversial subject in consumer psychology as it cannot fully be explained; but one must consider hedonic pleasure seeking as an alternative to needs paradigms.
-Whereas needs are anticipated, controlled, prioritized, addressed and fulfilled; desires are overpowering as something we give into – something that takes control of us and totally dominates our thoughts, feelings and actions.
+Desire has been long-regarded as a controversial subject in consumer psychology as it cannot fully be explained, but one must consider hedonic pleasure-seeking as an alternative to needs paradigms.
+Whereas needs are anticipated, controlled, prioritized, addressed, and fulfilled; desires are overpowering as something we give in to – something that takes control of us and totally dominates our thoughts, feelings, and actions.
 Passionate potential consumers are consumed by desire (Glen Mick et al., 2003).

 When this notion is applied to shopping online, one must consider functionality and practicality.
-Literature and research suggests that while the modern internet user is a user on a daily basis, integrating shopping into this routine is not as simple as having the option to do so.
+Literature and research suggest that while the modern internet user is a user on a daily basis, integrating shopping into this routine is not as simple as having the option to do so.
 In effect, one must want to go online to shop.
 One must have a desire to shop online.
 Dennis et al. (2009) theorises this process as follows.
 The functional elements of an online store or ‘e-retailer’ firstly influence potential customers to click onto their website.
 This means for example if the e-retailers website appears near the top of a search engine results screen.
-This in turn influences one to shop with the store as it exemplifies easy-access.
-The final stage is eventual purchasing activity with the possibility of continued loyalty behaviour.
+This in turn influences one to shop with the store as it exemplifies easy access.
+The final stage is eventual purchasing activity with the possibility of continued loyalty behavior.

 What we can take from the above food for thought is that despite the power of technology and analytics, they cannot ultimately see into the human mind.
-However you can influence this by having a responsive and welcoming website that provides a safe and pleasurable shopping environment and experience for patrons – make them want to visit and return to your website for their online shopping needs.
+However, you can influence this by having a responsive and welcoming website that provides a safe and pleasurable shopping environment and experience for patrons – making them want to visit and return to your website for their online shopping needs.